appunite/mockery/README.md

 #### Nothing is shared

-Mocks and functions call history are stored separately for every test in its own process dictionary.
+Mocks and function call history are stored separately for every test in its own process dictionary.

 #### Don't use modules as additional function argument